-ND behold, one that had escaped told Abram the Hebrew, who dwelt in the vale of Mambre the Amorrhite, the brother of Escol, and the brother of Aner: and these had made league with Abram.
-Which when Abram had heard, to wit, that his brother Lot was taken, he numbered of the servants born in his house, three hundred and eighteen well appointed: and pursued them to Dan. dividing his company, he rushed upon them, in the night : and defeated them, and pursued them as far as Hoba, which is on the left hand of Damascus.
+Nd behold, one that had escaped told Abram the Hebrew, who dwelt in the vale of Mambre the Amorrhite, the brother of Escol, and the brother of Aner : and these had made league with Abram.
+Which when Abram had heard, to wit, that his brother Lot was taken, he numbered of the servants born in his house, three hundred and eighteen well appointed:

+and pursued them to Dan.
+And dividing his company, he rushed upon them, in the night: and defeated them, and pursued them as far as Hoba: and as far as Phoenicia, 28 which is on the left hand of Damascus.
 And he brought back all the substance, and Lot his brother, with his substance, the women also the people.